aptos-labs/aptos-core/developer-docs-site/docs/sdks/unity-sdk.md

 - [Portable.BouncyCastle](https://www.nuget.org/packages/Portable.BouncyCastle)
 - Zxing

-TODO: Do we ned to guide them on finding these packages or specify verions supported?

 ## Install the Unity SDK

 You may install the Unity SDK either through our `unitypackage` or the [Unity Package Manager](https://docs.unity3d.com/Manual/Packages.html).